 Of course, this is not a guarantee that you will not have problems.
 If you have any questions about your warranty, you should direct them to the retailer from whom you buy your equipment, or to your brand's customer support phone number.

-- If you already have an HVAC contractor who has done work for you in the past, give them a call, explain what you want to do, and see if they are interested in working with you.
+- If you have worked with an HVAC contractor previously, give them a call, explain what you want to do, and see if they are interested in working with you again.

 - Ask your friends and neighbors if they have an HVAC contractor that they recommend.
 Call this contractor, tell them that a friend or neighbor referred you, and see if they are willing to work with you.

 - If you have oil or propane delivered to your house for your furnace, call the company, and see if they have an HVAC contractor on-staff.
 They may be willing to work with you, since you have an ongoing relationship with them.